Common Operating Environment Guidance (Oct 2010)

 On Oct.
-29, the Army published guidance for a Common Operating Environment Architecture for the Army Enterprise Network.
-Both the Chief Information Office/G-6 and the Assistant Secretary of the Army for Acquisition, Logistics and Technology (ASA(ALT)) approved the guidance on Oct.
+29, the Army published guidance for a Common Operating Environment Architecture (PDF) for the Army Enterprise Network.
+Both the Chief Information Office/G-6 and the Assistant Secretary of the Army for Acquisition, Logistics and Technology (ASA(ALT)) approved the guidance (PDF) on Oct.
 20, 2010.

 The COE is a set of computing technologies and standards that will enable secure and interoperable applications to be rapidly developed and executed across a variety of computing environments: server, client, mobile devices, sensors, and platforms.

 In early 2011 ASA(ALT) will publish a complementary implementation plan that describes the steps and schedule for bringing Army systems into compliance with the guidance.

 The COE Architecture and the Army’s overarching “End State” Architecture will drastically reduce the time it takes to deliver relevant applications to those who need them.
 The COE augments Army Software Transformation, an effort to standardize end-user environments and software development kits, establish streamlined enterprise software processes that rely on common pre-certified, reusable software components, and develop deployment strategies that allow users direct access to new capability

 The benefits of a COE Architecture are lower costs, improved inter-operability and easier system maintenance.

 In order to obtain funding for developing and acquiring IT devices or systems, all programs under the Army Acquisition Executive will need to comply with the COE guidance and plan.
 The guidance and plan also provide direction to industry partners.